larsb-dev/network-automation-python-ssh/README.md

 One of the biggest limitations of the software at this point is that it can basically only configure one switch at a time.
 It is necessary to update the environment variable values every time another switch needs to be configured.

 A possible solution to this limitation would be to create a JSON array of switches as an environment variable.
-After that, loop through the JSON array, create an object of type Switch for each item and add it to a list.
-Finally, iterate over the list of Switch objects and push the configuration file.
+After that, loop through the JSON array, create an object of type `Switch` for each item and add it to a list.
+Finally, iterate over the list of `Switch` objects and push the configuration file.

 The benefits of automation haven't really become apparent to me by only configuring two switches.
-However, automation really shines when dozens or potentially even hundreds of the devices need to be configured the same or at least share a very similar configuration.
+However, automation really shines when dozens of devices need to be configured the same or at least share a very similar configuration.

+## Contact

+You can reach me at [lars@larsb.dev](mailto:lars@larsb.dev).